Annual report for economic association

 Large associations do not have this option, and must prepare their annual report following the main K3 regulations.

-• More than 50 employees on average
+- more than 50 employees on average

 Other economic associations are normally counted as smaller enterprises.

-Economic associations classified as small enterprises can choose to prepare their annual report according to the simplified K2 regulations.
+Many economic associations classified as small enterprises can choose to prepare their annual report according to the simplified K2 regulations.

 If you choose to prepare your annual report according to the K2 regulations, you must follow all of the regulations.
 It is therefore not permissible to use advice other than that described in the guide.